diku-dk/futhark/docs/man/futhark-literate.rst

 programming techniques.

-* Top-level comments that start with a line comment marker (``--``) and a space in the first column will be turned into ordinary text in the Markdown file.
+* Top-level comments that start with a line comment marker (``--``) and a space in the next column will be turned into ordinary text in the Markdown file.

 * Ordinary top-level definitions will be enclosed in Markdown code